PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 07:37:35
+Last updated: 2024-04-05 07:38:09
-Random Quote: Rhaegar fought valiantly, Rhaegar fought nobly, and Rhaegar died.  -  Jorah Mormont
+Random Quote: So that's it?
+A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky